btoll/tools/git/README.md

 Usage:

-    Optional flags:
-    -f    The filter to use for existing local branches.
-Accepts regular expressions.
-          Defaults to 'EXTJS*'

     -h  Help

+    -f  It's possible to specify a file to which all of the git branch deletion commands will be written.
+        This will not delete any branches.
+It's intention is to allow for further inspection of all the deletion candidates.
+The file will be executable.

     -l  Will operate in DRY RUN mode.
 Will list all branches to be deleted.
         This is useful (and safe) when you are not sure which branches will be removed by the filter.

+    --no-remote-delete Do not delete the branches remotely.

+    -p  The pattern to use for existing local branches.
+        Defaults to 'EXTJS.*'

     -r  The name of the remote repository from which to delete the branch.
-          Defaults to 'origin'
+        Defaults to 'origin'.

 This does the following: